 In August 2003, we decided to amend various reports previously filed with the SEC to modify certain accounting matters related to our acquisition of Smith & Wesson Corp.
-We decided to restate our Annual Report on Form 10-KSB for the fiscal year ended April 30, 2002 as well as our Quarterly Reports on Form 10-QSB for the quarters ended October 31, 2001 and 2002, October 31, 2001 and 2002, and October 31, 2002 and 2003.
+We decided to restate our Annual Report on Form 10-KSB for the fiscal year ended April 30, 2002 as well as our Quarterly Reports on Form 10-QSB for the quarters ended July 31, 2001 and 2002, October 31, 2001 and 2002, and January 31, 2002 and 2003.
 The Annual Report on Form 10-KSB for the fiscal year ended April 30, 2003 was filed in December 2003 and included restated financial statements for fiscal 2002.
-The amended Quarterly Reports on Form 10-QSB for the July and October quarters were filed in July 2004, and the amended Quarterly Reports on Form 10-QSB for the SEC is conducting an informal inquiry regarding the circumstances surrounding the restatement.
+The amended Quarterly Reports on Form 10-QSB for the July and October quarters were filed in July 2004, and the amended Quarterly Reports on Form 10-QSB for the July and October quarters were filed in July 2004, and the amended Quarterly Reports on Form 10-QSB for the sec is conducting an informal inquiry regarding the circumstances surrounding the restatement.
 We are cooperating fully with the SEC in this inquiry.
 The inquiry is still ongoing.
-There has been no change in the status of this investigation during the six months ended October 31, 2007.
+There has been no change in the status of this investigation during the nine months ended January 31, 2008.